 \section{Clutching functions and gauge transformations}

-As defined by \eqref{clutching function i} and \eqref{clutching function 0} in section \ref{Sec: Topological Character}, the clutching functions connect the values of gauge connections between the endpoints $x_0=\pm \beta/2$ of a patch of $S^1$.
-Here, we derive the clutching function for the temporal gauge through the gauge transformation from that of the magnetic gauge, whose clutching function is trivial.
+As defined in \eqref{clutching function i} and \eqref{clutching function 0} of Section \ref{Sec: Topological Character}, the clutching functions relate the gauge connections at the endpoints $x_0=\pm \beta/2$ of a patch of $S^1$.
+Here, we derive the clutching function for the temporal gauge via the gauge transformation from the magnetic gauge, whose clutching function is trivial.